chapel-lang/chapel/doc/rst/technotes/initequals.rst

 or ``=`` operator for a given type, or implement both, or rely entirely on the compiler-generated implementation.
-This could lead to hard-to-debug problems when both functions appeared to be user-defined, but a user mistake in the function signature caused the compiler-generated version to be used instead.
+This could lead to hard-to-debug problems when both functions appeared to be user-defined, but a user mistake in the function signature caused it to be ignored and the compiler-generated version to be used instead.

 In the 1.21 release users are now required to implement both the ``init=`` method and ``=`` operator for a given type, or rely entirely on the